 Common areas for woman are facial areas, (top lip, chin, neck, cheeks, eyebrows) breasts, abdomen, underarms, bikini line, legs, fingers and toes.

-Transgender/transsexual females often require full beard, chest hair removal and pre-surgery genital hair removal for sex reassignment surgery (SRS).
-Please email or call if you are having trouble finding a member who performs pre-SRS hair removal.
+Transgender/transsexual females often require full beard removal, some chest hair removal and pre-surgery genital hair removal for sex reassignment surgery (SRS).

 Can I have electrolysis if I’m pregnant?

 Yes, as pregnancy is not normally a contra-indication to the Thermolysis/Shortwave diathermy method of electrolysis.
 This method uses alternating current (AC) which produces a very weak intensity of current during the procedure.
 There is no risk to mother or unborn child although treatment of the breast and abdominal areas should be avoided, especially in the later stages of pregnancy – this is entirely due to the fact that the skin in these areas is stretched and therefore under duress – no harm could be caused to the foetus as the current does not pass through the body at all.

 However, the 'Blend' or 'Galvanic' methods of electrolysis is best avoided during pregnancy.
 These methods use direct (DC) electrical current.
 If you are unsure which method you may be offered, please ask your electrolysist.

 If, by chance, you have been having ‘Blend’, please do not worry, it too can be used during pregnancy and should not pose any problem, especially if treatment has been to the facial area.
 Many clients have treatment before they know that they are pregnant, without any ill effects whatsoever.
 If you are at all concerned, please discuss this issue with your therapist/practitioner or GP.
 (Please note some members may choose not to offer treatment during pregnancy.)